suninthesky/slice-and-dice/README.md

 ## TODO

-- [ ] Can pass in 'slice' param from frontmatter
 - [ ] Style slicer page
 - [ ] Write story pages with intro
 - [ ] Write slicer page